AidenH/tori/README.md

 # tori

+23-02-2022 - ON HIATUS: There are still some bugs and missing features such as non-integer tick scaling which still need to be implemented.
+I am planning on returning to work on this application at some point, but until then use at your own risk.

 tori is a price ladder trading application built for cryptocurrency markets (currently only supporting the Binance Perpetual Futures market).
 I wrote this application with the intention of filling gaps that I felt were present within the feature lists of many widely popular proprietary DOM platforms on the